Professional wrestling holds: Dragon sleeper

 The attacking wrestler stands behind the opponent who is either sitting or lying face down, then pulls the opponent into an inverted facelock, often hooking the opponent's near arm with their free arm.
 The attacker then pulls backwards and up, wrenching the opponent's neck and spine.
 If the opponent is sitting, the wrestler can press their knee into the opponent's back, adding pressure.
-Invented by Tatsumi Fujinami and popularized in the United States by Último Dragón.
+Invented by Karl Gotch, passed down to Tatsumi Fujinami, and popularized in the United States by Último Dragón.
 A standing variation of this move was used by The Undertaker, who called it Takin' Care of Business.
 Low Ki once used a version from a back-mount position called the Dragon Clutch.
 Sanada used this hold while applying with bodyscissors as the Skull End.
 Drew Gulak uses a kneeling variation of the submission called the Gu-Lock.
-Aleister Black uses a variation where he reaches behind his back and clamps his hands together, he names the move, Dark Ritual.
+Malakai Black uses a variation where he reaches behind his back and clamps his hands together, he names the move, Dark Ritual.